 Kate’s Kause (www.kateskause.com) is a charitable, not-for-profit organization inspired by founder Kelly Meissner’s young daughter Kate who was diagnosed with a rare neurological disorder called Angleman syndrome (AS).

-Established in their daughter’s honor and with the goal of raising money to build an accessible playground, the Kate’s Kause vision came to realization in the summer of 2012 after almost two years of fundraising.
+Established in their daughter’s honor and with the goal of raising money to build an accessible playground, the Kate’s Kause vision was realized in the summer of 2012 after almost two years of fundraising.

 Raising a daughter with AS, Kelly Meissner understands the importance for children to interact with other children on playgrounds as part of their development and socialization.
 However, she also recognizes that many community playgrounds are not necessarily safe and accessible for children of all abilities.
 The cost alone to build a playground can be prohibitive and successful fundraising is a critical component to realizing success.